In Jamaica, A rich cultural stew of music, film, and television

 Start in Port Antonio

 Let’s begin our virtual trip in Port Antonio.
-You fly into Norman Manley International Airport in Kingston and drive about two and a half hours to get to the island’s third largest port, home to bananas, coconuts and sugarcane, and where many iconic American films have been shot, of course.
+You fly into Norman Manley International Airport in Kingston and drive about two and a half hours to get to the island’s third-largest port, home to bananas, coconuts, and sugarcane, and where many iconic American films have been shot, of course.

 Close your eyes and imagine driving hours through thin, winding roads.
-The hum of reggae and dub music is constant and each passing car, furnished with large speakers in their backseats, remind you of how vibrant the country truly is.
+The hum of reggae and dub music is constant and each passing car, furnished with large speakers in their backseats, reminds you of how vibrant the country truly is.

 Now open your eyes.
-To your left you see rainforest over the side of the mountain, an amalgamation of vegetation covered in greens, yellows and reds.
+To your left, you see rainforest over the side of the mountain, an amalgamation of vegetation covered in greens, yellows, and reds.
 The drive is an adventure, climbing through mountains, passing coconut and art vendors every mile, and reaching the destination is an exciting victory.

 Port Antonio, originally settled by Spain, is home to Frenchman’s Cove, a resort considered to be the world’s first all-inclusive hotel.
 Frenchman’s Cove Beach, one of the island’s most popular beach spots, opens into the beautiful Caribbean Sea.
 Wooden swings hang down from palm trees over the turquoise-colored waters.
 The sun hits the soft sand keeping your toes warm during your walk from bench to water and back again.

 Seven miles east of the port is the Blue Lagoon, where cold water meets warm and fresh rivers mix with the sea.
 The name is fitting, with clear blue waters surrounded by lush vegetation.
 Boats line the sides creating a postcard-like image.

 It’s no surprise that Brooke Shield’s 1980 film, “The Blue Lagoon,” was filmed at this spot, but after several hurricanes, the scenes from the movie are almost unidentifiable.